peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 * <code>[PeterO.Numbers.ERational operator --(PeterO.Numbers.ERational)](#op_Decrement)</code> - Subtracts one from an arbitrary-precision rational number.
 * <code>[PeterO.Numbers.ERational operator /(PeterO.Numbers.ERational, PeterO.Numbers.ERational)](#op_Division)</code> - Divides an arbitrary-precision rational number by the value of another arbitrary-precision rational number object.
 * <code>[explicit operator ulong(PeterO.Numbers.ERational)](#op_Explicit)</code> - Converts a boolean value (true or false) to an arbitrary-precision rational number.
 Converts an arbitrary-precision rational number to a decimal under the Common Language Infrastructure (see T:PeterO.
 Converts an arbitrary-precision rational number to an arbitrary-precision integer.
 Converts an arbitrary-precision rational number to a 64-bit floating-point number.
 Converts an arbitrary-precision rational number to a 32-bit binary floating-point number.
 Converts an arbitrary-precision rational number to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding its fractional part.
 Converts an arbitrary-precision rational number to an 8-bit signed integer if it can fit in an 8-bit signed integer after converting it to an integer by discarding its fractional part.
 Converts an arbitrary-precision rational number to a 16-bit signed integer if it can fit in a 16-bit signed integer after converting it to an integer by discarding its fractional part.
 Converts an arbitrary-precision rational number to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer after converting it to an integer by discarding its fractional part.
 Converts an arbitrary-precision rational number to a 32-bit signed integer if it can fit in a 32-bit signed integer after converting it to an integer by discarding its fractional part.
 Converts an arbitrary-precision rational number to a 32-bit signed integer if it can fit in a 32-bit signed integer after converting it to an integer by discarding its fractional part.
 Converts an arbitrary-precision rational number to a 64-bit signed integer if it can fit in a 64-bit signed integer after converting it to an integer by discarding its fractional part.
 Converts an arbitrary-precision rational number to a 64-bit unsigned integer if it can fit in a 64-bit unsigned integer after converting it to an integer by discarding its fractional part.
 * <code>[implicit operator PeterO.Numbers.ERational(ulong)](#op_Implicit)</code> - Converts an arbitrary-precision integer to an arbitrary-precision rational number.
 Converts an arbitrary-precision decimal floating-point number to an arbitrary-precision rational number.
-Converts an arbitrary-precision binary float to an arbitrary-precision rational number.
+Converts an arbitrary-precision binary floating-point number to an arbitrary-precision rational number.
 Converts a decimal under the Common Language Infrastructure (usually a.
 Converts a 32-bit binary floating-point number to a rational number.
 Converts a 64-bit floating-point number to an arbitrary-precision rational number.
 Converts a byte (from 0 to 255) to an arbitrary-precision rational number.
 Converts an 8-bit signed integer to an arbitrary-precision rational number.
 Converts a 16-bit signed integer to an arbitrary-precision rational number.
 Converts a 16-bit unsigned integer to an arbitrary-precision rational number.
 Converts a 32-bit signed integer to an arbitrary-precision rational number.
 Converts a 32-bit signed integer to an arbitrary-precision rational number.
 Converts a 64-bit signed integer to an arbitrary-precision rational number.
 Converts a 64-bit unsigned integer to an arbitrary-precision rational number.
 * <code>[PeterO.Numbers.ERational operator ++(PeterO.Numbers.ERational)](#op_Increment)</code> - Adds one to an arbitrary-precision rational number.
 * <code>[PeterO.Numbers.ERational operator %(PeterO.Numbers.ERational, PeterO.Numbers.ERational)](#op_Modulus)</code> - Finds the remainder that results when this instance is divided by the value of an arbitrary-precision rational number.
 * <code>[PeterO.Numbers.ERational operator &#x2a;(PeterO.Numbers.ERational, PeterO.Numbers.ERational)](#op_Multiply)</code> - Multiplies this instance by the value of an arbitrary-precision rational number.